Vistula Fens

 Żuławy Wiślane (plural from "żuława", meaning fen), in English known as the Vistula Fens, is the alluvial delta area of the river Vistula, in the northern part of Poland.
-It is a flat and deforested region comprising wetlands and agricultural plains that cover approximately 1,700 squared kilometres, with much of the land being situated below sea level.
+It is a flat and deforested region comprising wetlands and agricultural plains that cover approximately 1,700 square kilometres, with much of the land being situated below sea level.
 Poland's lowest point (1.8 metres below sea level) is located at Raczki Elbląskie in the Żuławy region.

 The area was largely reclaimed artificially by means of dykes, pumps, channels and an extensive drainage system.
 Its shape is similar to a reversed triangle formed by branching of Vistula into two separate rivers, Leniwka and Nogat at its height, confined by rivers themselves, and closed by the Vistula Lagoon at its base.

 Żuławy Wiślane extend from Poland's Pomerania Province in the west to the Warmian-Masurian Voivodeship in the east, roughly between the cities of Elbląg, Malbork, Tczew and Gdańsk.
-The two largest towns which belong to the region are Nowy Dwór Gdański and Nowy Staw. Żuławy are also categorised as an ethnographic region, historically settled by immigrant Mennonites from Germany and the Netherlands (Friesland) who became collectively known as Hollanders, or Olęders in Polish.
+The two largest towns which belong to the region are Nowy Dwór Gdański and Nowy Staw. Żuławy are also categorised as an ethnographic region, historically settled by immigrant Mennonites from Netherlands (Friesland) and Flanders who became collectively known as Hollanders, or Olęders in Polish.
 Much of the local architecture and other cultural aspects have been shaped by those communities.